 UX/Design Leadership Demystified

-Peter Merholz’s signature masterclass, sharing the proven steps that drive design leadership success.
+Peter Merholz’s signature masterclass, sharing proven steps that drive design leadership success.
+Scroll to the bottom for the full course outline.

 - ~3 hours of pre-recorded video lessons